YousafImtiaz/Nportsc/README.md

 # Nportsc (N-port-sc) (Nmap Port Scan)

 ## Overview
 Nportsc is an Nmap port scanning script written in Python with ChatGPT that automates the process of running quick and detailed Nmap scans for TCP and UDP ports.
-The quick scan is displayed in the terminal so you can start enumerating while the detailed scan runs, outputs to a file while displaying the result in the terminal, and also greps out the open ports in a nice list.
+The scan is displayed in the terminal and also outputs to a file as well for later.
+After the scan is fully complete the open ports found will be grepped out into a highlighted list at the bottom of the terminal.

 ## Features
 - Scanning of both TCP and UDP ports using Nmap.